The Blue Collar Buddha Podcast cover art

 But it did.

-You'll hear two names for this podcast as you go.
+You'll hear two names for this podcast.
 The Real Empowered Self came first.
-The Blue Collar Buddha came later, born during my wife Sharon's cancer treatments.
+The Blue Collar Buddha came later — born in the middle of my wife Sharon's cancer treatments, when I needed somewhere to put what I couldn't say out loud to her.

 Expect profanity.
 Unfiltered opinions.
-Moments that hit harder than you expected.
+Moments that land harder than you expected.

 If you want mantras and a 10-step plan — keep walking.